aaronpowell/JavaScript-Quiz/src/documents/blog/q12-operator-please.html.md

 date: '2011-10-05'
 slug: How well do you know your operators?
 ---
+*This post was migrated from the old website.
+For the initial answers that people submitted (and aren't migrated) please see [here][4].*

 What is the result of executing function `b` in the following code snippet?

 <script src="https://gist.github.com/1238701.js"> </script>